Search for an answer or browse help topics to create a ticket

 Why does the LTP under holdings not match with the Marketwatch?

-Your stock holdings on Kite will always display the Last Traded Price (LTP) from the exchange where the Previous closing price is higher for the stock.
-However, there is a toggle option on the order form where you can switch between the exchanges while placing the order.
+On Kite, the stock holdings display the Last Traded Price (LTP) from the exchange where the previous closing price is higher for the stock.
+However, an option on the order window allows for switching between exchanges while placing an order.

-This means that the buyer on one exchange is quoting a higher price for your stock compared to a buyer on the other exchange.
-This gives you the benefit of selling your stock on the exchange which is giving you a higher price for your holdings.
+This means that a buyer on one exchange may offer a higher price for a stock compared to a buyer on the other exchange.
+Consequently, stocks can be sold on the exchange, offering a higher price for the holdings.

-The LTP displayed on your holdings might not match with the LTP on the Market watch.
-This is because you might have added the stock on the market watch from NSE, and the LTP shown on your holdings might be displayed as per the quote on BSE (because the price was higher on BSE), or vice versa.
+The LTP shown on the holdings may not match the LTP on the Market watch.
+This can occur if the stock was added to the market watch from NSE, but the LTP displayed in the holdings is based on the quote from BSE (if the price was higher on BSE), or vice versa.